b12-archive/lightning-talk/Readme.md

 Second, we’ll spawn a static HTTP server at `PORT` (8080 by default).
 You can opt out of the server by passing `--no-serve`.

 Open the site in a modern browser (`google-chrome --app` often does a good job) and talk!

+Pass `--open` if you want us to open the presentation in your default browser as soon as it’s up and running.
+You can specify another browser like `--open='google-chrome --app'`.